Personal Loan Providers

 Launching in Melbourne in the 1830s, another seasoned bank is the Australia and New Zealand Banking Group.
 While it’s the third largest bank in Australia, it tops the earnings list in New Zealand.
 Today ANZ services more than 6 million Australians providing banking products across home loans, credit cards and savings accounts.
 With ANZ’s personal loans, you can choose between its Unsecured Personal Loan (Fixed) or Unsecured Personal Loan (Variable).

 ANZ might be old, but Westpac takes the cake opening its doors in 1817 under the name of the Bank of New South Wales.
 Westpac owns a range of companies including St. George, Bank of Melbourne, BankSA and RAMS.
-If you want to take out a personal loan through Westpac you can choose between either its variable rate Personal Flexi Loan or its fixed rate Personal Loan and there’s also a student friendly loan available.
+If you want to take out a personal loan through Westpac you can choose its fixed rate Personal Loan and there’s also a student friendly loan available.

 The National Australia Bank has a reach that stretches beyond just Australia, providing financial solutions in New Zealand, Asia, the United Kingdom and the United States.
 Under its ownership belt include the brands of MLC, Bank of New Zealand, Yorkshire Bank and Great Western Bank.
 If you decide that NAB is your borrowing match, you can choose between its Personal Loan (Fixed Unsecured) or NAB Personal Loan (Variable, Unsecured).